1st Cavalry Division Soldiers participate in Lithuanian Land Forces Day

-U.S. Army soldiers assigned to 1st Cavalry Division participate in the Lithuanian Land Forces Day ceremony alongside NATO allies in Kryzkalnis, Lithuania, July 15, 2024.
-The ceremony commemorates a 15th-century Lithuanian military victory, and this year’s event marked the 80th anniversary of the beginning of Lithuanian partisans’ decades-long resistance to Soviet occupation and oppression.
-The 1st Cavalry Division’s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide competent and ready forces to V Corps, America’s forward-deployed corps in Europe.
+U.S. Army Lt.
+Col. Douglas McDonough, commander of 1st Battalion, 82nd Field Artillery Regiment, 1st Armored Brigade Combat Team, 1st Cavalry Division, talks about the history of Lithuanian Land Forces Day and his unit’s participation alongside NATO allies, following the Land Forces Day ceremony in Kryzkalnis, Lithuania, July 15, 2024.
+The ceremony commemorates a 15th-century Lithuanian military victory, and this year’s event marked the 80th anniversary of the beginning of Lithuania’s post-war opposition to Soviet occupation.
+The 1st Cavalry Division’s mission is to engage in multinational training and exercises across the continent, strengthening interoperability with NATO allies and regional security partners, which provides competent and ready forces to V Corps, America’s forward-deployed corps in Europe.
 (U.S. Army video by Sgt.
 Don Troxell)

 |Date Taken: